 - Don't use a passphrase containing information about you, such as birthday, favorite movie, etc. that someone who knows you could guess.

 - Don't type your passphrase while using someone else's computer.
-This may sound a bit paranoid but it is relatively easy to steal someone's passphrase by installing a keylogger on your computer and then letting a friend use the computer.
+It is relatively easy to steal someone's passphrase by installing a keylogger on your computer and then letting someone use the computer.

 - Look out for "shoulder surfers" when typing your passphrase, much as you would do when typing your PIN number at an ATM.